 At the Law Office of Annie Scott, we have extensive experience in navigating the complex criminal justice system in Texas.

 Regardless of the severity of your situation, our criminal defense law firm will evaluate your case, gather evidence, and use tailored legal defense strategies as you seek to lessen or drop the charges.
-Our super lawyers are here to protect your rights and help you get the best possible outcome for your criminal case.
+Our dedicated lawyers are here to protect your rights and help you get the best possible outcome for your criminal case.

 Why Do I Need a Violent Crimes Lawyer in Sugar Land TX?